Improvements to LABC Warranty site scoring framework

 Will photos accompany scores?

 Yes.
-Each score will include a site photograph to illustrate why that score was given, improve clarity, and support discussions between site teams and surveyors.
+Each score will include a site photograph to illustrate why that score was earned, improve clarity, and inform discussions between site teams and surveyors.

 How does this affect previous scores?